KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript_ES6/4-Functions/README.md

 # Checkpoint

-Compare your _script.js_ against the answer key for your work.
+Compare your _utils.js_ against the answer key for your work.
 It might look a little different depending on the variable names you chose.

 > [!CODECHECK]
 > ![](images/promiseSolution.png ":class=image-border")